alphagov/go-for-ops/terraform/anatomy-of-a-provider.md

 ResourcesMap: This is a map from string to resourceFunction.

 ConfgureFunc: This function is defined in the code.
 It is passed in some ResourceData this is then partially converted into a map of key to interface.
 It is then further converted using mapstructure to a config object.
-Then config.Client() is called to return the api that has been setup.
+Then config.Client() is called to return the client that has been setup.

 ### /pingdom/provider_test.go